pgsleepy/ultimatexr.io-1/content/docs/avatars/creating-a-custom-avatar.md

 ![](/media/docs/avatars/creating-a-custom-avatar/11AvatarFix05.png)

 Let’s go back to the UxrAvatar assistant and try Fix again.
 It seems to work now!

+## The Rig Type

 Now we set the Rig Type to Half or Full Body since the avatar is more than just head+hands.

 We see that there are some elements that weren’t found correctly (Upper Chest, Chest, and Spine) but the rest was automatically assigned and found, including all finger bones.
 Let’s assign the missing elements.

 ![](/media/docs/avatars/creating-a-custom-avatar/12AvatarFix06.png)

+## The HandsIntegration

-Going back to the assistant, we see it now offers a choice between using Big Hands or Small Hands for the Hands Integration.
-You can check the previous section (Using a UltimateXR avatar prefab) if you are not familiar with what the Hands Integration is.
+Going back to the assistant, we see it now offers a choice between using Big Hands or Small Hands for the **Hands Integration**.
+You can check the [previous section](/docs/avatar/using-built-in-avatars#hands-integration) if you are not familiar with what the **Hands Integration** is.

 ![](/media/docs/avatars/creating-a-custom-avatar/13AvatarFix07.png)